projen/projen/docs/api/python.md

 - *Type:* projen.Task

-A task that updates the lockfile and installs dependencies.
+Task for updating the lockfile and installing project dependencies.

 ---